-With millions of people continuing to rely on their broadband to work, learn and stream their favourite shows from home this year, our figures show that just under seven million (24%) UK homes can take up full-fibre internet packages - up from 21% at the start of the year.
+With millions of people continuing to rely on their broadband to work, learn and stream their favourite shows from home this year, new Ofcom figures show that just under seven million (24%) of all UK homes can take-up full-fibre internet packages – up from 21% at the start of the year.
 These services are faster and more reliable than internet carried over the decades-old copper network, which many UK households still use.

-Nearly 12 million (40%) of UK homes can now get gigabit-capable broadband, which is capable of delivering download speeds of up to 1 Gbit/s, up from 37% in January.
+Nearly 12 million (40%) of UK homes can now get gigabit-capable broadband (able to deliver download speeds of up to 1 Gbit/s), which has increased from 37% in January.
 This includes full fibre and the fastest cable internet packages.

 The vast majority of UK homes (96%) can get superfast broadband (download speeds of at least 30 Mbit/s), while almost all UK homes have access to a ‘decent’ connection (10 Mbit/s download and 1 Mbit/s upload) – enough to browse the internet, stream TV shows or make video calls.

 However, around 134,000 UK properties are still unable to get a decent connection.
 These properties could be eligible for an upgrade under the broadband universal service.

 UK households upgrading to faster internet